 With You is a cooperative two-player puzzle-playground designed as a collaborative, playful space for couples.
-The game is intended to be accessible and interesting for both new and seasoned players, and is made to evoke a sense of intimacy and communication between the two.
+The game is intended to be approachable and interesting for both new and seasoned players, and is made to evoke a sense of intimacy and communication between the two.
 While created with romantic couples in mind, it’s a game that aims to encourage healthier collaborative habits within any relationship.

 Played out through short, wordless levels, With You tells the story of two characters who meet and grow closer to one another as they explore the world together.
 Scenes and scenarios are abstract, leaving room for players to project their own experiences and emotion onto the characters.